Football great Tony Dorsett, VICIS partner in creating sports helmets that prevent concussion - Alabama NewsCenter

 “We’ve identified the markers of concussion,” Watts said.
 “The core of this project is to keep the athlete safe.
 We have formed the ideal partner in VICIS.”

-The O1 features “omnidirectional layers” that absorb the impacts of hits from any direction, Marber said.
+The ZERO1 features “omnidirectional layers” that absorb the impacts of hits from any direction, Marver said.
 “It’s a multilayered, highly engineered solution, and it will make a difference.
 We are so pleased to have forged a relationship with UAB.

-“Four million kids play football,” Marber said.
+“Four million kids play football,” Marver said.
 “That’s one reason we’re doing this with UAB, to make a difference in children’s lives.”

-Marber said that VICIS plans to launch the helmets to the NFL, the Canadian Football League and major college football leagues in April.
+Marver said that VICIS plans to launch the helmets to the NFL, the Canadian Football League and major college football leagues in April.

 “It’s a damn good padded helmet,” Dorsett said.
 “It looks like it’s got all the protection you’d need.
 I think we’ll see a lot less head injuries because of this.
 I’m impressed with this helmet.”